asish012/csslp_preparation/Notes/06 - Software Acceptance (lifecycle management).md

 -- **Approval to Deploy or Release**
 Without approvals, no change should be allowed to the production environment.
 And before any new installation of software, a risk analysis needs to be conducted and the residual risk determined.
+The authorizing official (AO) is responsible for change approvals.

 -- **Risk Acceptance and Exception Policy**